<< First< Previous

 If you think about the "moral" being presented by the time you get to the end of the movie, it seems to go something like, "Dinosaurs are far more terrible than some people imagined while bringing them back to life."
-It's hard for the message to be more damning than that because the critical sequence of problems that occurred was caused by one villainous person acting incidentally.
+It's hard for the message to be more damning than that because the critical sequence of problems that occurred was incidentally caused by one villainous person.
 Underneath the thrills and excellent visuals, Jurassic Park could almost be considered a formulaic "disaster" movie that shows how things could go wrong.

-But the book emphasizes more errors made by uncharacteristically sloppy engineers.
-While highly unlikely, it is entirely conceivable that the billionaire founder of Jurassic Park could have hired only impetuous "hotshots" without knowing how to really evaluate their skills.
+But the book moreso emphasizes errors made by uncharacteristically sloppy engineers.
+While unlikely, it is entirely conceivable that the billionaire founder of Jurassic Park could have hired only impetuous "hotshots" without knowing how to really evaluate their skills.
 That kind of BS happens in real life way more often than you might expect.
-Yet despite that all the mishaps and treacheries were avoidable, the book has a much more explicit message than the movie: "People can't handle bringing dinosaurs back to life, because things not only could go wrong in this situation, they always will go wrong, and 'math' can prove this is so.
+Yet, despite that all the mishaps and treacheries were avoidable, the book has a much more explicit message than the movie: "People can't handle bringing dinosaurs back to life, because things not only could go wrong in this situation, they always will go wrong, and 'math' can prove this is so.
 Not only that, but the arrogant practice of science itself is intrinsically flawed, because science has limits, and we've already reached them.
 It's downright foolish for science to try to explain some things."

 I sure am glad the movie watered down the message!
 (Even if it did have that girl who thought she was a hacker...)